Marvel at the Renaissance treasures collected by Baron Ferdinand Rothschild MP (1839–1898), displayed in a new gallery at the British Museum.

-The collection takes its name from Baron Ferdinand's Buckinghamshire mansion, Waddesdon Manor.
-Here, it was carefully displayed in the specially designed New Smoking Room, at the very heart of late 19th-century society.
+The collection takes its name from Baron Ferdinand's Buckinghamshire mansion, Waddesdon Manor, where it was displayed in a specially designed setting, the New Smoking Room.

 New app for families

-Take on Baron Ferdinand's Challenge, the new Waddesdon Bequest app for families.
+Take on Baron Ferdinand's Challenge, a free app for families based on the Waddesdon Bequest.

 The Waddesdon Bequest on film